Domestic Abuse Exemption/Extender

 Maximum Family Grant (MFG)

 The rules regarding the exclusion of a MFG child were repealed effective January 1, 2017.
-This change was not applied retroactively and the number of needy persons in a family continued to exclude the needs of a child subject to the MFG rule until 1/1/2017.
+This change was not applied retroactively, and the number of needy persons in a family continued to exclude the needs of a child subject to the MFG rule until 1/1/2017.
 For additional information on the MFG rule, refer to MFG.

 Homeless Assistance

-An Assistance Unit may be eligible for temporary and permanent homeless assistance every 12 months.
+An Assistance Unit (AU) may be eligible for temporary and permanent homeless assistance every 12 months.
 Clients may also receive temporary and permanent homeless assistance as an exception to the once every 12 month rule when homelessness is a direct result of domestic violence by a spouse, partner, or roommate.

 Clients are permitted to verify Domestic Violence as an exception to the rule with a sworn statement made by the victim, unless the county documents in the case file a reasonable basis to find the recipient not credible.